sasagawa888/eisl/documents/COMPILER.md

 # Constraints on generic functions

 Below is the quoted code from M. Hiroi's page.
-This is the correct code that adapts the ISLisp specification.
+This is correct code that conforms to the ISLisp specification.

 ```lisp
 (defgeneric hash-func (k))